fab1ano/fab1ano.github.io/index.md

 layout: default
 ---

 I am a PhD student at [Georgia Institute of Technology](https://www.gatech.edu/) in the [Systems Software & Security Lab](https://gts3.org/) advised by [Taesoo Kim](https://taesoo.kim/).
-My research interests are System Security and, in particular, mobile security and binary analysis.
+My research interests are systems security and, in particular, mobile security and binary analysis.
 I have worked on ARM TrustZone security and native code of Android applications.
 If you are interested, send me an email, and I am happy to talk!

 Before I started the PhD, I did a Master's at [FAU](https://www.fau.eu/) and an internship at the [UCSB SecLab](https://seclab.cs.ucsb.edu/).